 Conditional Pass: If the overall performance is marginal or a major deficiency is identified such as in the quality of proposal writing or certain areas of background knowledge, the Advisory Committee and the Examiners may agree to give the student a conditional pass.
 The Committee Chair should inform the student both verbally and in writing the specific issues that need to be addressed to achieve a full pass status.
 Deadlines to accomplish these tasks should be explicitly stated.
 Ways of addressing major deficiencies may include but are not limited to significant revision of the proposal, taking a course, and/or re-take the oral exam if necessary.
 The specific requirements should be documented in writing in an explicit and unambiguous manner.
 The student may be given a pass if the specified tasks are accomplished before the deadline.
 However, failure to do so may lead to an eventual fail grade.

 Failure: A failing grade can result from an unacceptable proposal or poor performance in multiple aspects of the presentation and oral exam.
 A student who fails may be given a second chance to rewrite the proposal and/or another oral examination.
 The Committee should specify the deadline for the next proposal submission and/or oral exam.
-A student who fails the exam twice must be dismissed from program.
+A student who fails the exam twice must be dismissed from the program.

 Candidacy and Thesis Prospectus